danrot/master-thesis/02_state-of-the-art.md

 Each of these properties, but also the nodes, might be attached to a namespace, which is registered via a URI.
 The namespace itself is a prefix delimited by a colon from the rest of the property's or node's name.
-By default there is the `jcr` prefix, which is used for system internal properties and nodes.
+By default, there is the `jcr` prefix, which is used for system internal properties and nodes.
 There will be examples for this in the versioning section.

-The nodes can also be assigned a node type, which has the capability to define some required or non-required properties, default values, auto-created properties and enable to filter for specific types in the JCR query language SQL-2.
+The nodes can also be assigned a node type, which has the capability to define some required or non-required properties, default values, auto-created properties and enables to filter for specific types in the JCR query language SQL-2.
 A node type can also be defined as a mixin.
 Each node in the content repository is required to have a single node type and zero or more mixins.
 Mixins can be applied during the node's lifecycle.